Nayma-Garcia/coms319-Assignment01/README.md

 - Index.html Page
   - The main webpage you see when you open the website.
 It just has a picture of our world with its name
+  - Also if you click on the big minecraft logo on the top of every page it takes you back to this page

 - About us Page:
   - This webpage just talks a little bit about us (the makers of the website, Justin and Nayma) and shows our minecraft characters

 - The Lore Page:
-  - This page is just for fun, it talks about the history of our world and everything thats happened in it since we've made it along with some
+  - This page is just for fun, it talks about the history of our world and everything thats happened in it since we've made it along with some  of the
-    of the other people we play with.
+    other people we play with.

 - H&M Store Page:
   - This page is where our catalog of products is.
 It has a picture of the store we built in our world and then the catalog of products which is the